View the International Relations Faculty.

 International Relations Program

-The curriculum of the Faculty of Arts and Sciences provides for an interdisciplinary major in International Relations (INRL), the study of economic, historic, and political relations among states.
+The curriculum of the Faculty of Arts and Sciences provides for an interdisciplinary major in International Relations (INRL), the study of economic, historic, political, and social relations among states.
 The international Relations concentration also addresses the interactions among states, markets, and non-state actors (such as international organizations, non-governmental organizations, and multi-national corporations).
 The curriculum has been designed to ensure that students address the major issues in the international arena from a variety of disciplinary perspectives.
-The major in International Relations is distinct from William and Mary’s Global Studies program, which focuses on the culture, history, languages, literature, politics and religions of major world regions.
+The major in International Relations is distinct from William & Mary’s Global Studies program, which focuses on the culture, history, languages, literature, politics and religions of major world regions.
 If you are interested in such a course of study, you should see the Global Studies entry in this catalog.

-In general, a major in International Relations includes courses from at least three departments.
+In general, a major in International Relations includes courses from at least four departments.
 A detailed description of the degree program is provided below.
 Additional information about courses, prospective faculty advisors, and requirements is available on the International Relations website (www.wm.edu/as/internationalrelations).

 Language Requirement.
 Degrees in International Relations include a modern foreign language component which exceeds the College’s proficiency requirement.
 Students in International Relations must either